nunocalaim/Setup-Flask-Machine/README.md

+# Instructions

+This repo is used to create a Flask server that communicates with a private s3 bucket.

-# When you set up the resources with terrform, you should ssh the instance and run these commands in order
+All aws resources are assumed to be provisioned, then you should ssh to your instance and run these commands in order

 ```